 - Pytest for testing

-- Coverage for code coverage measurement
+- Coverage for measuring the test coverage of code

 For very simple Websites and services, use Flask.
 The Flask framework provides the basic package of features that you need for a small Web application.

-Use either Django or Pyramid for larger Websites.
+Use either Django or Pyramid for larger projects.
 Django provides a set of custom tools and libraries that closely integrate together.
 Pyramid offers a modular framework for integrating third-party Python libraries together when developing custom Web applications.

 Python Web frameworks follow the WSGI standard, which provides consistent interfaces between individual components, and between the components and the host Web server.
 Any server that supports WSGI can host your Python applications.
 Cloud services such as Google App Engine, Heroku, Python Anywhere and Red Hat OpenShift provide low-maintenance hosting for Python Web applications.

 Full Stack Python provides a comprehensive guide to building Web applications with Python.

 Use the requests library for your Web client software, such as downloading files or working with APIs.
 The HTTP support in the Python standard library is for low-level code.